Overview

 Get Task Details

 - What it does: Reads and analyzes everything an agent did during task execution.
-Shows you block-by-block inputs, outputs, and performance data for complete observability.
+Shows block-by-block inputs, outputs, and performance data for complete observability.

 - Agent: Select the agent to analyze